 How To Find Your Routing Number

 There are a few ways to find your Alaska USA routing number.
-You can simply refer to the chart above or read on to see alternative ways to locate your routing number.
+You can simply refer to the number above or read on to see alternative ways to locate your routing number.

 What Do the Digits in Routing Numbers Mean?